The 5 things I wish

-What they don’t understand is that the ‘normal’ we knew before cancer has gone forever.
+But what they don’t understand is that the ‘normal’ we knew before cancer is impossible to get back to.

 The doctors should be saying something more like this...

-“Your treatment is done and now you get to start a whole clean, fresh chapter of your life.”
+“Your treatment is done, now you get to start a whole clean, fresh chapter of your life.”

 That is the reality of our situation.

 But as long as you keep trying to 'get back to normal' you'll just be banging your head on a brick wall trying to get back to the past when you actually have a bright new future.

 You don’t have to be the person you were before cancer.